eziodeyk/OR-ML-survey/README.md

   performance:
   GPN:the trained model could be well-generalized to large-scale graphs (up to 1000 nodes) when trained on small-scale graphs within less running time; the graph embedding is proved to be useful since the it outperforms the pointer network, but still inferior to graph attention model; the local search algorithm 2-opt is applied to improve the performance in large-scale setting. two-layer heirarchical GPN: add penalty of leaving beyond time constrains to the loss function of lower layer; total time cost as loss function in higher layer plus penalty defined in previous; outperforms all other baselines including OR-tools by Google and heuristic ant colony optimization algorithm.

+### Reinforcement Learning for Solving the Vehicle Routing Problem
+Mohammadreza Nazari et al. 2018.
+NIPS, (VRP)
+> Policy model consists of a recurrent neural network decoder coupled with an attention mechanism: directly use the embedded output instead of the RNN hidden status.

 ## GNN:
 ###